DavidMiles1925/sales_site_front_end/README.md

 `closeModal()` - Function: Sets the value of `activeModal` to null, closing all open modals.
 `closeActiveModal(e)` - Function: When a click event is generated on the modal, sets the value of `activeModal` to null if the click orginated from modal overlay.
 `handleModalErrorDisplay(value, message)` - Function: Displays an error message at the bottom of the modal window.
+S
 Arguments:
 --`value`: A value of `true` displays error message in modal.
 --`message`: string.

 ## Custom Components Worth Noting: